aws-samples/data-perimeter-policy-examples/service_control_policies/service_specific_controls/README.md

 ### "Sid": "PreventResourcePolicyConfigurations"

 This statement is included in the [restrict_resource_policy_configurations_scp](restrict_resource_policy_configurations_scp.json) and prevents users from configuring resource-based policies for services that are not yet supported by RCPs.
 See the AWS Organizations User Guide for the [List of AWS services that support RCPs](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_rcps.html#rcp-supported-services).

+### "Sid": "PreventUntrustedAPIGatewayAuthorizers"

+This statement is included in the [restrict_untrusted_resources_scp](restrict_untrusted_resources_scp.json) and prevents users from configuring untrusted Lambda authorizers for an Amazon API Gateway REST API.
+The statement uses the full Lambda function URI as the value of the `apigateway:Request/AuthorizerUri` condition key.
+Alternatively, you can use `${aws:ResourceAccount}` in the account portion of the function ARN to restrict configurations to functions within a specific account (i.e., `"apigateway:Request/AuthorizerUri": "arn:aws:apigateway:*:lambda:path/2015-03-31/functions/arn:aws:lambda:*:${aws:ResourceAccount}:function:*/invocations"`).

+### "Sid": "PreventUntrustedAPIGatewayProviders"

+This statement is included in the [restrict_untrusted_resources_scp](restrict_untrusted_resources_scp.json) and prevents users from configuring Amazon Cognito user pools as authorizers for an API Gateway REST API.

+### "Sid": "PreventUntrustedImageBuildTopics"

+This statement is included in the [restrict_untrusted_resources_scp](restrict_untrusted_resources_scp.json) and prevents users from configuring untrusted SNS topics for the EC2 Image Builder image build event notifications.
+The statement uses the full SNS topic ARN as the value of the `imagebuilder:StatusTopicArn` condition key.
+Alternatively, you can use `${aws:ResourceAccount}` in the account portion of the topic ARN to restrict configurations to topics within a specific account (i.e., `"imagebuilder:StatusTopicArn": "arn:aws:sns:*:${aws:ResourceAccount}:*"`).

+### "Sid": "PreventUntrustedRoute53VPCAssociations"

+This statement is included in the [restrict_untrusted_resources_scp](restrict_untrusted_resources_scp.json) and prevents users from creating VPC association authorizations for untrusted VPCs.

+### "Sid": "PreventUntrustedBedrockGatewayIdP"

+This statement is included in the [restrict_untrusted_endpoints_scp](restrict_untrusted_endpoints_scp.json) and prevents users from configuring untrusted identity provider discovery URLs for the Amazon Bedrock AgentCore Gateway.